Rubix982/Digital-Bibliography-Library-Project---The-DBLP-Data-Structure-Project/README.md

         > Added 'data structures' folder
         > Added new folder to 'database', called 'Thesis'
         > Modified menuFunctions.h
+        > New Build, V1

 ## 6th December, 2019, 9:00
     -Changelog
         > Added JSON to CSV convertor, from Vikash
         > Worked on option 4, 5 from menuFunctions
+        > New Build, V2

+## 21th December, 2019, 11:52
+    -Changelog
+        > Added "source/Team\ Member\ Work/" folder for each respective member
+        > Fixed dependency issues
+        > New Build, V3